 We have elevator access to all three floors.

-Public computer #7 has a height adjustable desk.
+The Public computer in our front reading room has a height adjustable desk.

-All main areas have automatic, button activated doors.
+All main areas of the Library have automatic, button activated doors.

 We are happy to help patrons reach items that are shelved in high or low places; just ask at the circulation desk!